 concept of regional background in sediment and establishing regional background

 is a high priority for Ecology.
-Regional background will be used to determine
+Regional background can be used to determine

-the upper cap for sediment cleanup levels, inform cleanup decisions, and
+the upper cap for sediment cleanup levels if it is established as the cleanup

 Other Links of Interest